External Infrastructure Penetration Testing Service in Singapore [2025]

 1. Reconnaissance and Information Gathering: Assemble information about the target organization from the public.

-2. Vulnerability Scanning: Determine any possible flaws in the systems of the target.
+2. Vulnerability Scanning: Determine any possible flaws in the target systems.

-3. Web Application Testing: Examine the web apps’ and services’ security.
+3. Web Application Testing: Examine the security of web apps and services.

-4. Network Testing: Assess the target’s network infrastructure’s security.
+4. Network Testing: Assess the security of the target’s network infrastructure.

 5. Social Engineering Testing: Play out assaults that take advantage of human nature.